Macdonald-Koornwinder moments and the two-species exclusion process: Koornwinder moments at .

 with

 We now use the above solution to the Matrix Ansatz to define the partition function and Koornwinder moments at $q=\xi = 1$.

 We define the following notation:

-\begin{definition} When $q=1$, we define the partition function of the ASEP by $Z_N = S^N \langle W | (\D+\E)^N | V \rangle.$\footnote{We have included the constant $S^N$ in the definition of the partition function so that this definition of $Z_N$ equals the specialization of the fugacity partition function $Z_N(\xi)$ from Definition \ref{def:ZN} at $\xi = q=1$.} And we define the Koornwinder moment $K_{\lambda}$ by \eqref{def:moment}, after setting $\xi=1$ and using the above definition of $Z_N$. \end{definition}
+\begin{definition} When $q=1$, we define the partition function of the ASEP by $Z_N = S^N \langle W | (\D+\E)^N | V \rangle.$\footnote{We have included the constant $S^N$ in the definition of the partition function so that this definition of $Z_N$ equals the specialization of the fugacity partition function $Z_N(\xi)$ from Definition \ref{def:ZN} at $\xi = q=1$.
+This follows from \cite[Equation 6.16]{USW} and \cite[Theorem 4.1]{CSSW}.} And we define the Koornwinder moment $K_{\lambda}$ by \eqref{def:moment}, after setting $\xi=1$ and using the above definition of $Z_N$. \end{definition}

 Let $\mathcal C = (c_{ij})$ be the tridiagonal matrix defined by

 \begin{lemma} We have that $Z_N = \langle W| {\mathcal C}^N | V \rangle$. \end{lemma}

 \begin{proof} Note that for every step from height $i$ to height $i+1$ in a Motzkin path, there must be a corresponding step from height $i+1$ to height $i$ in the Motzkin path.
 It follows that $\langle W| {\mathcal C}^N | V \rangle = S^N \langle W| (\D + \E)^N | V \rangle$. \end{proof}